uwc/uwc-wordpress/README.md

 # Installation

 **This theme can only be installed on self-hosted WordPress installations and not on sites that are hosted on wordpress.com.** I provide managed hosting for UWC websites.
-Drop me a line at [hello@madebyconnor.io](mailto:hello@madebyconnor.io) if you're interested.
+Drop me a line at [hello@madebyconnor.co](mailto:hello@madebyconnor.co) if you're interested.

 1. UWCde Website is not yet listed on wordpress.org.
 Therefore you have to install the [GitHub Updater](https://github.com/afragen/github-updater) plugin to install the theme and receive future updates.
 Follow the instructions in the [readme file](https://github.com/afragen/github-updater#upload) to install the plugin, then come back here.
 2. In WordPress, navigate to 'Settings' > 'GitHub Updater', then select 'Install Theme' from the tabs at the top.